-Before starting to program the XR500 Series panel, make sure the panel is properly grounded and AC and battery power is applied to the appropriate panel terminals.
-All wiring connections and grounding instructions are detailed in the XR500 Series Installation Guide (LT-0681).
+Before starting to program the XR500 Series Canadian panel, make sure the panel is properly grounded and AC and battery power is applied to the appropriate panel terminals.
+All wiring connections and grounding instructions are detailed in the XR500 Series Canadian Installation Guide (LT-0681CAN).
+Program from any Keypad Address or Wireless Keypad

-Program from Any Keypad Address
+Program from any Keypad Address or Wireless Keypad

-You can program the panel from any 32-character wireless keypad or hardwired keypad connected to the panel's keypad data bus.
-See the XR500 Installation Guide (LT-0679) for keypad addressing and installation information for hardwired keypads.
+You can program the XR500 panel from any 32-character wireless keypad or hardwired keypad connected to the panel's keypad data bus.
+See the XR500 Installation Guide for keypad addressing and installation information for hardwired keypads.